H-Len/Maze/README.md

-#Random Maze builder and tracer built while working through Boot Dev
+# Random Maze builder and tracer built while working through Boot Dev

-##This program builds a maze and then randomly attempts to trace through it to find the exit.
+## This program builds a maze and then randomly attempts to trace through it to find the exit.

-##Python is used for this build
+## Python is the language used for this build

-###packages imported: time; unittest; tkinter; random; sys
+### packages imported: time; unittest; tkinter; random; sys